+Students are to act as ladies and gentlemen at all times, showing good taste, modesty, and moderation through their behavior.
 There should be no shouting or excessive noise.
-Students are to act as ladies and gentlemen at all times, showing good taste, modesty and moderation in their entire behavior.
-Students whose behavior on school grounds, on school trips or events, on social media or outside the school is in disregard to the mission of the school may be subject to disciplinary action, including potential dismissal.
+Students whose behavior are not in alignment with the mission of the school, whether on school grounds, on school trips or events, on social media, or outside of school, may be subject to disciplinary action, including potential dismissal.